-As well as translations, Amanda has written librettos.
+As well as translations, Amanda wrote librettos.
 They include Bliss, after Peter Carey’s novel, for Brett Dean (Opera Australia); Family Matters, for six composers, after Beaumarchais’ La mère coupable (Tête-à-Tête), The Piano Tuner for Nigel Osborne, after Daniel Mason’s novel (Music Theatre Wales/ROH) and The Silver Tassie after Sean O’Casey’s play (for Mark-Anthony Turnage, ENO), for which she and the composer received the 2001 Olivier Award for Outstanding Achievement in Opera.

 Amanda grew up in post-war London where her medical parents and musical grandmother took her to musicals, opera and the BBC Proms at the Royal Albert Hall.
 She studied for an MA in music at Oxford, then went on a scholarship to the Guildhall School of Music & Drama in London, where she later taught piano while also working as a freelance accompanist.
 She also studied Music Therapy and, in 1974, began the music department at Charing Cross Hospital’s centre for children with learning difficulties; it has now moved to the Chelsea & Westminster Hospital.